SKIP THE GYM AND COME TO THE GARDEN for SPRING FIELD TRAINING!

 + Understand what makes a landscape useful.

 During the Spring season, work will be fast and furious as we install perennial plants, set the annual beds and tend the compost system.
 In Fall, the students learn to plant the fall cycle, save seeds, harvest, mulch, install perennials and put the garden to bed.
-The apprenticship program consists of 40 hours of concentrated field work coupled with home study.
-Successsful completion results in a Permaculture Field Training Certificate
+This training program consists of 40 hours of concentrated field work coupled with home study and unscheduled site visits.
+Successful participants will be awarded a Permaculture Field Training Certificate.